 Health Sciences Reasoning Test (HSRT)

 The Health Sciences Reasoning Test (HSRT) measures high-stakes reasoning and decision-making processes.
-The HSRT is specifically calibrated for trainees in health sciences educational programs (undergraduate and graduate) and for professional health science practitioners.
+The HSRT is specifically calibrated for trainees in undergraduate and graduate health sciences educational programs.
 Scores on this instrument have been found to predict successful professional licensure and high clinical performance ratings.

-Poorly reasoned decisions can have major consequences in people's lives.
+Poorly reasoned decisions can have major consequences in people’s lives.
 Published research on the importance of critical thinking in the health sciences places critical thinking at the very heart of diagnostic reasoning and the development of new clinical knowledge.
-The HSRT is specifically designed to assess the critical thinking skills of health science students and professionals.
+The HSRT is specifically designed to assess the critical thinking skills of health science students.